Sean Murphy Player Props: Braves vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff ranks 17th in MLB with a collective 8.8 strikeouts per nine innings.
+- The 8.9 strikeouts per nine innings put together by the Mets pitching staff ranks 13th in the league.

-- The Mets have a 4.30 team ERA that ranks 16th among all MLB pitching staffs.
+- The Mets have the 17th-ranked team ERA across all league pitching staffs (4.36).

-- Mets pitchers combine to surrender the third-most home runs in baseball (37 total, 1.4 per game).
+- The Mets rank 22nd in baseball in home runs surrendered (38 total, 1.4 per game).

-- Peterson (1-3 with a 7.36 ERA and 30 strikeouts in 25 2/3 innings pitched) gets the start for the Mets, his sixth of the season.
+- Megill gets the start for the Mets, his sixth of the season.
+He is 3-1 with a 3.96 ERA and 19 strikeouts through 25 2/3 innings pitched.

-- In his most recent appearance -- in relief on Thursday -- the left-hander tossed 2/3 innings against the Washington Nationals while surrendering hits.
+- The righty last appeared on Sunday, April 23 against the San Francisco Giants, when he tossed four innings, allowing four earned runs while giving up six hits.

-- In five games this season, the 27-year-old has put up an ERA of 7.36, with 10.5 strikeouts per nine innings.
-Opponents are batting .311 against him.
+- In five games this season, the 27-year-old has an ERA of 3.96, with 6.8 strikeouts per nine innings.
+Opponents are batting .258 against him.

 © 2023 Data Skrive.
 All rights reserved.